fraserxu/music163-cli/README.md

 music163-cli
 ========

-A command line cli for music163
+A command line client for music163

 # example

-To start , seach by `music163 search "whatever"`:
+To search by keyword , type `music163 search "whatever"`:

 ```
 $ music163 search "whatever"